-Campus ministry at the Mount is a Christian ministry that respects the diversity of religious beliefs present within the University community.
+Campus ministry at the Mount is a Christian ministry that respects and supports the diversity of religious beliefs present within the University community.
 The Chaplain seeks to work co-operatively on an ecumenical and interfaith basis.
 Important components of this ministry are worship, support in personal and spiritual growth, broadening of social awareness, and pastoral care.
-Worship and prayer services are enhanced by the University's Our Lady of Wisdom Chapel, located in Evaristus Hall.
+Worship and prayer services are enhanced by the University's Our Lady of Wisdom Chapel, located in Evaristus

+Hall.
 Access to the chapel is through the main doors of Evaristus.
 The chapel is also available for personal reflection.

 There is currently one ecumenical chaplain on campus.
-Biblical studies from a feminist perspective, inter-faith discussions, social awareness, and grief discussion groups are some of the programs offered.
+Biblical studies from a feminist perspective, inter-faith discussions, movie nights, weekly worship, meditation groups, social awareness, and grief discussion groups are some of the programs and services offered.
 Students and other university community members are invited to meet individually with the chaplain for pastoral counselling.